Infinity0106/Rails-api-markdown-paw/README.md

 [PAW](https://mac-torrent-download.net/paw-3-1-7)

+have node.js
+have nexe `yarn global add nexe`

 ## steps

-the strucutre of your paw document should have at the begining a introduction endoint that is the first page in slate
+the structure of your paw document should have at the beginning a introduction end-point that is the first page in slate

-then for every resource geenrate a group with respective endpintos it should look something like This
+then for every resource generate a group with respective end-points it should look something like This

 introduction
 .
-├── introduction (doesnt make any call just get the description) ├── Users_app
+├── introduction (doesn't make any call just get the description) ├── Users_app
 | ├── GET users
 | └── POST user